 While PRP is notable for helping with pain levels, it should not be confused with cortisone.
 Regenerative medicine is quite different than cortisone due to its healing properties.
 While PRP and BMC flood the injured are with healing growth factors, cortisone simply masks pain.
 Since cortisone hides pain instead of treating it, it is not a viable solution for recurring lower back pain.

 At Metropolitan Pain Consultants, our expert pain physicians work closely with our patients to find the treatment plan for them.
 If you are experiencing recurring low back pain and wish to discuss your pain condition further, please contact us today.
 You can reach us at 201-729-0001 to schedule a consultation at one of our clinics.
-Our locations are in Aberdeen, West Orange, or Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.